The Soviet War Memorial in Schönholzer Heide is the largest cemetery in Berlin for fallen Red Army soldiers and the largest outside Russia

-The Soviet War Memorial is located in the former Soviet sector of Berlin and at the entrance you are greeted by a message from the former Soviet occupying power – a pillar with an inscription to remind East Berliners who liberated Germany from Hitler and the Nazi regime.
+The Soviet War Memorial is located in the former Soviet sector of Niederschönhausen in Berlin, and at the entrance you are greeted by a message from the former Soviet occupying power.

-It says (translated): “In eternal remembrance of the heroes”
+In eternal remembrance of the heroes

-Why the memorial is located in Schönholzer Heide is perhaps no coincidence.
 The park was Berlin’s second largest forced labor camp during World War II, where many of the forced laborers came from the Soviet Union, the so-called Ostarbeitern (East Workers).

-It is an obligation for Germany to look after all three Soviet war memorials and give them protected status.
+It is an obligation for Germany to look after all Soviet war memorials and give them protected status.
 It is part of the agreement with the four occupying powers on the reunification of East and West Germany in 1990.

 Where: